 Learn how to blog: The steps

-As you plan to start your blog and write your first great blog post, there are a few best practices to keep in mind.
+As you plan to start your blog and write your first great blog post, there are a few best practices to keep in mind when you’re leaning how to blog.
 They offer a systematic approach to creating great content.

 Lay a solid foundation.